-The society has to obtain a license from the RESERVE BANK OF INDIA before starting baking business.
+The society has to obtain a license from the RESERVE BANK OF INDIA before starting a baking business.
 Any co-operative bank as a society has to function under the overall supervision of the REGISTRAR, Co-operative Societies of the State.
-As regards banking business, the society must follow the guidelines set issued by the RESERVE BANK OF INDIA.
+As regards banking business, society must follow the guidelines set issued by the RESERVE BANK OF INDIA.

 TYPES OF CO-OPERATIVE BANKS

 These are the apex (highest level) cooperative banks in all the states of the country.
 They mobilize funds and help in its proper channelization among the various sectors.
 The money reaches the individual borrowers from the state co-operative banks through the central co-operative banks and the primary credit societies.

 These banks operate at the district level having some of the primary credit societies belonging to the same district as the members.
 These banks provide loans to their members and function as a link between the primary credit societies and state co-operative banks.